Table of Contents

 Conclusion

 There are multiple methods and solutions to block card testing or carding.
-However, each store is different and some will be able to get by with simple and free solutions, while others might need more protection.
-Make sure you do your own research on the above-linked plugins.
+However, each store is different, and some can get by with simple and accessible solutions, while others might need more protection.
+Make sure you do your research on the above-linked plugins.

 Other Options

-There are a number of other options that I haven’t detailed in this article, please let me know if I’ve missed anything and I will update this article.
+There are several other options that I haven’t detailed in this article, please let me know if I’ve missed any, and I will update this article.

 Header text